-Giving Statements:
+Giving Statements

 Giving statements is a tax statement generation feature for Pushpay's administration platform.

-Users problem:
+Users problem

-Design solution:
+Design solution

-• Redesigning the flow to be 3 steps rather than 5 like it’s original experience.
+• Redesigning the flow to be 3 steps rather than 5 like it’s original experience

-• Remove any unneeded links from the UI that are taking users out of the flow.
+• Remove any unneeded links from the UI that are taking users out of the flow

-• Include past history of the statements generated.
+• Include past history of the statements generated

-• Introduced a refined configuration page for customers to set up their preferred way to send out tax statement.
+• Introduced a refined configuration page for customers to set up their preferred way to send out tax statement

-Ideation and prototyping:
+Ideation and Prototyping

-Common recurring patterns found included:
+From 5 rounds of testing, common recurring patterns found included:

 • The majority of users wanted to preview and download statements before sending out to their givers